THE TRAIL

 We have confirmation from tracks and signs that leopards, though rarely seen, make use of the

-honey badgers, porcupines, baboons, bees, ticks and spiders.
-Our guides are trained in basic
+snakes, honey badgers, porcupines, baboons, bees, ticks and spiders.
+Our guides are trained

 Donkey Trail management will monitor weather conditions for 14 days prior to your booking